 Join me on my movie loving adventures!
-Along the way I’ll recommend books from my collection, chat about rare and must-see movies, and travel to locations linked with Old Hollywood, bringing the people and places vividly to life.
+Along the way I’ll recommend books from my collection, chat about must-see movies, and travel to locations linked with Old Hollywood, bringing the people and places vividly to life.

 Classic film fans, I hope that this will be a place where we can feel at home, where we can come together to discuss, celebrate, and appreciate the often underrated, but oh so wonderful world of classic movies.